Lassa30/deepdreaming/NOTES.md

 KEY
 ---
-- Using VGG16 instead of ResNet is a game changer!
-The results are much better!
-But still not good enough in comparison to other deepdreams...
+- Using VGG16 instead of ResNet is a game changer.
+The results are much better.
+But still not good enough in comparison to other deepdreams... (<--- it was before fixing bugs mentioned below)

+BUGS
+---
+- I didn't update the image after doing the pyramid layer -> the result was poor
+- It became the real "DeepDream" after fixing this bug
+- Not updating the shift: self.horizontal and self.vertical were the same each iteration